 How It Happened

-You see, in the late 1960s FBI director J. Edgar Hoover became obsessed with stopping the Black Panther Party from existing.
+In the late 1960s, FBI director J. Edgar Hoover became obsessed with stopping the Black Panther Party from existing.
 Under his direction, the FBI started a program specifically designed to disrupt and “neutralize” organizations characterized as “Black nationalist hate groups.”

 To do this, the FBI’s field offices launched local efforts across the country, including Omaha.
 Their agents became actively involved in Omaha’s Black Panther Party, and when the explosion happened, they were well-positioned to point the finger at local Panther leaders.